Juanito-Electro/Juanito-AV-Mini-Rev-1.0/Rev 1.0/3D Models/README.txt

 This folder contains all the 3D models for the AV Mini Rev 1.0 system.
 The file type will usually be .STEP.
+The model will show the PCB and all electronic components.
+Some details such as text overlay might be absent.